 If you think you are in labor, you can give me a call and I can help you determine if it is true labor.
 When your labor starts, I can meet you wherever you would like – whether at home, the birthing center or hospital.
 I will arrive when your contractions are consistent and no more than 5 minutes apart and have stayed that way for at least one hour.
 This tells me you are in active labor.
 If it is during your normal sleeping hours I will suggest that you try to sleep as long as possible to avoid overtiring yourself.
 The more rested and relaxed you are, the faster labor will go.
 I will never leave your side during labor unless it’s for a quick restroom or snack break.
 My role is to be there for you, to support you and help you through every step of your labor.

 After the baby is born, I will stay with you and help you recuperate, inform you of what is going on and help you initiate breastfeeding if that is something you would like.
-I will stay for a minimum of 2 hours after the birth, but if you feel you need me longer I will continue to stay until you feel comfortable.
+I will stay for a 1-2 hours after you give birth to ensure you are comfortable and have gotten something to eat and drink.

 As soon as you’re ready, I will visit you in your home to check on you and the baby.
 Typically this will be within 10 days after the birth.
 I can also assist with breastfeeding if that is needed.
 During this visit, we can talk about your birth experience, and I can help you remember details that you might have forgotten.
 After all, your labor is a special experience that is worth remembering.
 Beyond this postpartum visit, I will continue to be available to you for questions and support any time you need it!

-– Oxytocin being used to speed up labor is reduced by 30%
+– Oxytocin (pitocin) being used to speed up labor is reduced by 30%

 – Pain medication is reduced by 31%